-Before you start guzzling down weight gainers and three servings of protein powder a day, we would recommend evaluating your current diet.
-The easiest way to go about it is to use a food logging app such as MyFitnessPal to tally up your macros for you.
+Before you start guzzling down weight gainers and three servings of protein powder a day, we would recommend evaluating your current diet first.
+The easiest way to go about it is to use a food logging app such as MyFitnessPal to analyse the macronutrient composition of your diet.
 This will save you from having to log food and calculating macros manually.

-These apps have many food items already added to their huge library, all you have to do is scan the barcodes with your phone's camera and tell the app how much you ate.
+These apps have plenty of food items already added to their huge library; all you have to do is scan the barcodes with your phone's camera and tell the app how much you ate.
 The app will then calculate the macronutrient (carb, fat and protein) percentages, as well as other useful stats, like how much sugar, salt and fibre you have consumed.

-This is where weight gainers come into play: when you see you're under your protein and carb goal, you can check how consuming weight gainers will help you up your daily macro numbers.
+This is where weight gainers come into play: when you see you're under your protein and carb goal, you can consider adding a serving of weight gainers to your daily intake to help you boost your daily macro numbers.

-It might sound a bit confusing but it really isn't all that difficult in real life.
-You do need to be a bit more mindful of your diet but you should be anyway if your aim is to gain lean muscle mass effectively.
+It might sound a bit confusing, but it really isn't all that difficult in real life.
+You need to be a bit more mindful of your diet, but you should be anyway if you aim to gain lean muscle mass effectively.

 For the best results, use the recommended serving size and if you want clean gains.
 We highly recommend mixing weight gainers with good old tap water.
-You could potentially use milk/milk substitute should you want to, but 500 ml of milk will not only add an extra 200 calories, it will also add 25 grams of sugar to your diet.
+You could potentially use milk/milk substitute should you want to, but 500 ml of milk will add an extra 200 calories and add 25 grams of sugar to your diet.
 It is just unnecessary.